Cheapest rolling electricity tariff in the UK (no fixed end date)

 |---|---|---|---|---|

-| Rolling (variable / monthly) | Supplier can change prices with notice | Often none (but check) | Flexibility, moving home, switching again soon | Higher risk of bill increases; check standing charge |
+| Rolling (variable / monthly) | Supplier can change prices with notice | Often none (but check) | Flexibility, moving home, switching again soon | Cap-linked deals rise from 1 July 2026; check standing charge |

-| Fixed | Unit rates/standing charge fixed for a term (subject to T&Cs) | Common (leaving early may cost) | Budgeting certainty, risk-averse households | If market prices fall, you may be stuck or pay to leave |
+| Fixed | Unit rates/standing charge fixed for a term (subject to T&Cs) | Common (leaving early may cost) | Budgeting certainty; locking in ahead of the July 2026 rise | If market prices fall, you may be stuck or pay to leave |

-| SVT (standard variable) | Changes with supplier updates; SVT prices are constrained by the Ofgem cap level | Usually none | Default option if you haven’t chosen a deal | Often not the most competitive; you can usually do better by comparing |
+| SVT (standard variable) | Changes with supplier updates; SVT prices are constrained by the Ofgem cap level (£1,862 from 1 July 2026) | Usually none | Default option if you haven’t chosen a deal | Often not the most competitive; you can usually do better by comparing |

 Decision checklist: is a rolling tariff likely to be your cheapest option?